Meet our Board of Trustees

 CHAIR

-Guy Pilkington has been a GP and a partner at Cruddas Park Surgery for 35 years.
-Over the decades he combined clinical work with two main areas of interest - teaching at the medical school in Newcastle and health service development.
+Recently retired, Dr Guy Pilkington was a GP and a partner at Cruddas Park Surgery in Newcastle for more than 35 years.
+Over the decades he combined clinical work with two main areas of interest - teaching at the medical school in Newcastle, and health service development.

-His lifelong passion for working with communities, developing broader approaches to health care and working closely with VCS organisations, has meant that he jumped at the chance of joining the Board of Ways to Wellness when the opportunity arose.
+His lifelong passion for working with communities, developing broader approaches to healthcare, and working closely with VCS organisations meant he jumped at the chance to lead our board when the opportunity arose.

 • A middle aged man with a smart jacket, glasses and greying hair smiles to camera.